Website marketing – 5 step guide for small businesses

 Providing a lead capture as an incentive to subscribe helps move visitors from the awareness stage into the consideration stage.
 After they get the download, you can stay connected via email.

-Social media marketing is another channel that can reach your target audience at every stage of the marketing funnel.
-Facebook, Twitter, Instagram, Tiktok, Snapchat, LinkedIn, and Pinterest can help your business grow an audience.
+Social media marketing is another way to reach your target audience at every stage of the marketing funnel.
+Social channels like Facebook, Twitter, Instagram, Tiktok, Snapchat, LinkedIn, and Pinterest can help your business grow an audience.

 Once someone follows you, you can deepen engagement by continuing to provide quality content.
 Some of your followers may be in the consideration stage.
 They'll look forward to learning more about your products and services.